search

 • Use consistent and complete site addresses.
 Google will crawl the site addresses exactly as they are written.
 For example, if the site address is https://www.domain.co.il/, don’t use the address as https://domain.co.il/ (without www) or as a relative address.

 • Inform Google about alternative language versions of the site using the hreflang tag.
-The Yoast SEO plugin will do this automatically if you use popular plugins for multilingual sites.
+Both Yoast SEO and Rank Math handle this automatically when paired with popular multilingual plugins.

 • Sitemap files should be in UTF-8 encoding.